freave/make-pot/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

+### Before you start
+Make sure all commits are signed and marked as "verified".
+This is a requirement for merging pull requests.
+You can find instructions for signing commits [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

+### How to contribute

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)